CodeMaster-jab/TeamGenerator/README.md

 # Team Generator

-This is a command line application that propmts the user to enter Team members and then generates an HTML page displaying the information about the Team.
+This is a command line application that prompts the user to enter Team members and then generates an HTML page displaying the information about the Team.

-This application uses 'Inquirer' npm package to propmt the user for input.
+This application uses 'Inquirer' npm package to prompt the user for input.
 This exercise demonstrates the use of Classes and extending classes.

 ## User Story